PostgreSQL replication and failover for Linux package installations

 sudo gitlab-ctl replicate-geo-database --host=<new_leader_ip> --replication-slot=<slot_name>

-Otherwise, the replication does not happen, even if the original node gets re-added as a follower node.
-This re-syncs your secondary site database and may take a long time depending on the amount of data to sync.
+This re-syncs your secondary site database and may take a very long time depending on the amount of data to sync.
 You may also need to run gitlab-ctl reconfigure if replication is still not working after re-syncing.

 Recovering the Patroni cluster